yugabyte/yugabyte-db/docs/content/latest/manage/data-migration/bulk-export.md

     weight: 705
 ---

-This page documents the options for export data out of YugabyteDB.
+This page documents the options for exporting data out of YugabyteDB.

 <ul class="nav nav-tabs nav-tabs-yb">
   <li>